| Adverse drug events |

 is defined as at least 75% agreement on each statement. |

-Deprescribing is a person-centred process of tapering, stopping, discontinuing, or withdrawing
+Deprescribing is a person-centred process of medication withdrawal intended to achieve improved

 An evidence-based recommendation, according to the GRADE approach, is a clinical or policy